kianzohoury/auralflow/README.md

 ## Training Models <a name="usage"></a>
 ### Config a model with `config`
-To train a model from scratch, first configure a model with the `config` command, which saves the model specifications to `my_model/model.json` by default.
+To train a model from scratch, first configure a model with the `config` command, which saves the model specifications under the training session folder, as`my_model/model.json` by default:

 ```bash
 auralflow config [SpectrogramNetSimple|SpectrogramNetLSTM|SpectrogramNetVAE]